CuteReimu/cutereimu.github.io/src/daily/silksong/speedrun-submit.md

 @tab 英文原文

+- Queued Walljump Interrupt Storage, when either:
+  - The storage is prolonged through other movement, such as sprint or clawline.
+  - The stored interrupt activates on NonSlider geometry.
 - Deep Docks Bridge Hazard Respawn
 - Voltvessel One-way Wallbreak @ Bilewater->Ducts shortcut
     - The damage from Voltvessels can hit the backside of one-way breakable walls.